Keysearch Review (Keyword Research on a Budget)

 Review: Keysearch

-Summary: Keysearch is a web-based keyword research tool that helps you find low competition keywords and track your SEO efforts.
+Summary: Keysearch is a web-based keyword research tool that helps you find low-competition keywords and track your SEO efforts.
 While the tool has its flaws, Keysearch is very affordable and offers a wide range of features.
-Datasets in Keysearch reports aren’t as complete as the ones in more professional tools such as Semrush and Ahrefs, but that can be expected from a tool that is significantly cheaper.
+Datasets in Keysearch reports aren’t as complete as the ones in more professional tools such as Semrush and Ahrefs, but that can be expected from a significantly cheaper tool.

 Author: AJ Mens